RCesnulis/ALUEmulator/README.md

 # Simple Processor Emulator

 A lightweight emulator for a basic processor architecture built in C++.
 It simulates core components like a one-bit ALU, basic logic structures, and allows experimentation with fundamental digital logic design.
+This emulator is desinged for 8-bit operations
 Features

     Simulates digital logic gates (AND, OR, NOT, etc.)